michalpiaszczyk/spotify-playlist-app/README.md

 **1. Description**

-This project is designed to curate playlists on your Spotify account.
+This project is designed to create playlists on your Spotify account.
 It pulls in information about the tracks you are currently listening to, your favourite artists and your favourite songs to create personalised playlist recommendations.
 These suggestions can be edited and tailored to suit individual preferences.
 Users can also create recommended playlists based on their music tastes

 **2. Instalation**